laurenyew/Stanford_cs193p_iOS_Application_Development/README.md

 - [x] 1.2 Extra: Change displayValue to be an optional double
 - [x] 1.3 Extra: Use NSNumberFormatter to format the display for 6 digits only
 - [x] 1.4 Extra: Make a button generate random nmber between 0 and 1
-- [ ] 2.
-Calculator Brain (More Swift, Structs, and Enums) -- WIP
+- [x] 2.
+Calculator Brain (More Swift, Structs, and Enums)
+- [x] 2.1 Extra: Calculator brain with error validator
+- [x] 2.2 Extra: Add app icons
+- [x] 2.3 Extra: Create a launch screen
+- [ ] 3.
+Graphing Calculator

 **Reading**
 - [x] 1.
 Reading Assignment 1: Intro to Swift
 - [ ] 2.
-Reading Assignment 2: More Swift
+Reading Assignment 2: More Swift -- WIP
 - [ ] 3.
 Reading Assignment 3: The Rest of Swift

 #### Fall 2014 iOS7 Objective C (All Assignments + Bonus)